Skip to main content

 Departmental Evaluation of Applications

 All applications are evaluated by a committee of faculty members within the Department of Statistics.
+For Fall semester admissions, most decisions will be announced between February 15th and March 15th.
 Among the factors that receive a high priority are:

 • The applicant's performance in mathematical and statistical coursework; and